 One organization leveraging the power of collaborative digital learning to advance the cause of inclusion is global construction materials giant, CEMEX.
 Committed to a 50:50 entry-level gender hiring balance by 2030 and to a global, values-based “One CEMEX” culture, the company is making changes now to ensure that the company has an inclusive working culture.
 These changes include addressing issues of unconscious bias at CEMEX through collaborative learning experiences on the NovoEd platform.
 This learning brings people together from all divisions and geographies in the CEMEX organization.
 Discussions are honest and not always comfortable, but this is where the real learning and culture shifts happen.

 On-Demand Webinar: Fostering a Diversity Mindset at CEMEX:

 You can hear more about the CEMEX approach to learning for diversity and inclusion in a conversation between Kevin Mulcahy, Partner, Future Workplace and Beatriz Tumoine, CEMEX’s HR Planning & Development Corporate Director.
 View the webinar recording.

-Be sure to also check out our Cognitive Diversity post.
+If you enjoyed this content, be sure to also check out our Cognitive Diversity article.